JvanKatwijk/dabradio/README.md

 For the CMakeLists.txt file, uncomment

-	#add_definitions (-D__THREADED_DECODING) #uncomment for the RPI
+	#add_definitions (-D__THREADED_DECODING -D__THREADED_BACKEND) #uncomment for the RPI

 ---------------------------------------------------------------------------
-appImage for x64 Linux systems
+appImages for x64 Linux systems and RPI2/3
 ---------------------------------------------------------------------------

-https://github.com/JvanKatwijk/dabradio/releases contains a generated appImage which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).
+https://github.com/JvanKatwijk/dabradio/releases contains a generated appImage, Qt_DAB-ARM.Appimage, which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).
 It assumes that you have installed a device, either a dabstick (i.e. rtlsdr), an Airspy or a SDRplay.
 All further dependencies are included.
 There is only one file which you have to make executable in order to run.

-Note that on start up the appImage will try to set the udev settings for the airspy and dabstick right.
+It furthermore contains an -experimental- appImage for use under Stretch on an RPI2/3, dabradio-ARM.AppImage.
+The same applies here, it assumes an installed device.

 Libraries for the dabstick (i.e. rtlsdr) and airspy are part of the appImage.
-Note that while the SDRplay is selectable, the library for the device should be installed from the supplier, i.e. "www.sdrplay.com".
+Note that the library for the sdrplay device should be installed from the supplier, i.e. "www.sdrplay.com".

 All further dependencies are included